ultra-000/magiclinks/README.md

 if you were afraid of changing some resource's location and breaking every file in your project that is depending on that resource then this library will be very helpful for you.

-**💡 Note:** I am developing this on Linux and I am not testing this on Windows or Mac, **so compatibility will potentially be like trash**, if you encountered any problems please feel free to [open an issue](https://github.com/ultra-000/magiclinks/issues)
+**💡 Note:** The library is still on its eraly stages so a lot of changes, refinements and features will be made so bare with me until it gets to a stable version.
+If you encountered any problems please feel free to [open an issue](https://github.com/ultra-000/magiclinks/issues)

 <br/>